squarism/microfile/README.md

 * Templating - so you could watch for `*.exe` and have a Shell action `rm $file` or something.

+## Philosophy

+Microfile is about passing message and not doing work itself.
+This gets the problem away from possibly weak machines and into a full language powered API or service.
+Microfile is defined by a config file which will never be as powerful and flexible as a language.

+For example:
+- image conversion is done by passing what's needed to a service.
+- file renaming is done by passing the minimum of what's need to rename a file.
+- testing a backup archive is done somewhere else even though it's easy to imagine a shell-out.

 ## License
 Dropboy is released under the [MIT License](http://www.opensource.org/licenses/MIT).